 It helped get people talking, although the fact that one of their two launch beers, the Rusty Pale Ale, was a beer that didn't hold back on the hop or malt fronts certainly helped too.

 In the end, the aluminium took a back seat, however, as former homebrewer Tracey couldn't be restricted to just two beers.
 The couple wanted to get back to the grass roots reasons behind them starting the brewery, and that was to produce a beer for everyone and look to excite each individual’s palate.
 They saw drinkers taking a shine to beers such as Tracey’s rich After Dark and the fulsome Belgian Bombshell and, realising they needed to be packaged as well as available on tap, switched to glass to give themselves greater flexibility.
-And it's flexibility they've made full use of, adding beers such as a summer ale and English-inspired mild to the lineup since.
+And it's flexibility they've made full use of, adding beers such as a summer ale, black IPA, barrel aged imperial stout and English-inspired mild to the lineup since.

 Utilising Bruce’s engineering knowledge, combined with Tracey’s food technology, food production and brewing knowhow, they built the brewery themselves, sourcing equipment from all over globe.
 With beer quality paramount, the brewery was built using the most sanitary fittings along with pumps designed to be gentle on the beer.
 They also wanted the brewery to be environmentally friendly so incorporated various energy efficiency and water saving initiatives into the design.

-As for the fun stuff, visit their shed and, alongside the brewery, rows of tanks and bottling lines, you'll find a tasting bar in one corner.
-It’s open on Thursdays, with the big gas heaters keeping guests warm in Winter and a large aircon system in place for Summer.
+As for the fun stuff, visit their shed and, alongside the brewery, rows of tanks and bottling lines, you'll find a bar that's grown from a tiny tasting operation to an 11-tap setup, including a guest tap.
 That said, when in Echuca you can sample Bandicoot at a growing number of venues that keep their beers on tap, such as the craft beer friendly Mill or The American Hotel.
 They’ve loyal supporters elsewhere too, including The Cambrian Hotel, The Square Hotel and Mr Bebe's in Bendigo and The Cherry Tree Hotel in Cremorne.

 Considering how populous breweries are in many other regional parts of Victoria – the High Country, Surf Coast, Mornington Peninsula, for example – Tracey and Bruce were their region's lone warriors when they opened, rocking up to festivals and knocking on hotel and bar doors in an attempt to encourage both drinkers and venue operators to try something different – and support local.
 It's been a slow process but, as the expanding range suggests, they're finding more people starting to explore new flavours – and are popping up on Melbourne taps with increasing regularity too.